Sneha-Vinod-Agarwal/Sneha_Vinod_Agarwal_Test/Readme.md

 I created a program that takes `n` numbers from the user and counts how many of them are divisible by each number from 1 to 9.

 **Implementation Details:**
-- I took input as a comma-separated string and split it into individual numbers.
+- I took input as a string and split it into individual numbers.
 - I validated that the correct number of elements is entered.
 - I iterated through each number to check divisibility for numbers 1 through 9.
 - The output displays a structured map showing counts for each divisor.